SanPen/GridCal/README.md

 The GridCal project is divided in three packages:

 - GridCalEngine: A package with the database and calculations logic.
-- GridCalServer: A package that serves an API-rest to use GridCalEngine remotelly.
+- GridCalServer: A package that serves an API-rest to use GridCalEngine remotely.
 - GridCal: A package that contains the Graphical User Interface (GUI) and operates with `GridCalEngine` and `GridCalServer` seamlessly.

-To install everything, you only need to install the GridCal package and the others will beinstalled as dependencies.
+To install everything, you only need to install the GridCal package and the others will be installed as dependencies.

 <img height="200" src="doc/rst_source/figures/Packages.png"/>